maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 #### Day 22 (Interval run 3.39km in 26.02)

 Did not want to get up today and the run felt almost like I was out of my body.. no more to say.

+#### Day 23 (Recovery run 3.21km in 28.10)

+Nice easy recovery run - again pushing the boundaries for Meg running longer times between walks.
+Adding in these super low intensity recovery runs has definitely helped me feel fresher on the interval or Saturday runs.

+#### Day 24 (Interval run 5.01km in 30.03)

+According to Endomondo this was my "most calories burned" run this month.
+I guess this must have something to do with the high intensity parts of the run as I have run further faster... one to investigate.

+6 days left... barring injusry I just need to keep on going.